radical-cybertools/ExTASY/README.md

 pip install --upgrade git+https://github.com/radical-cybertools/radical.ensemblemd.mdkernels.git@master#egg=radical.ensemblemd.mdkernels
 ```

-> **TODO OLE/VIVEK: CHANGE 'devel' to release tag in the line below!
+> NOTE: If you are running a CSH, type ``rehash`` after step 2 to make sure the extasy tool is found in your $PATH.

 **Step 3:** Install ExTASY: